Abdominal Injury or Disease Compensation

 Food poisoning is caused by bacteria and viruses - such as salmonella, E. coli, norovirus and listeria - contaminating food in hotels, restaurants, takeaways and cafes.
 Food can become contaminated by:

 - Food not being stored in the most suitable way

 - Bacteria being spread between food, surfaces and equipment as a result of poor hygiene

 - Being touched by someone who has suffered from food poisoning (in very severe circumstances)

-Many people will suffer food poisoning at some point in their life, and it is often the case that this is down to another individual’s negligence, particularly if the illness arises whilst on a package holiday.
-If you have had to take time off work to recover, or had a holiday ruined by the illness, you are entitled to compensation.
+Many people will suffer food poisoning at some point in their life, often due to another individual’s negligence, particularly if the illness arises during a package holiday.
+If you have had to take time off work to recover or had a holiday ruined by the illness, you are entitled to compensation.

-Penetration of the abdomen, whether through an accident such as a slip, trip or fall, or through a criminal act, can be very serious and stabbing, puncturing or impaling the abdomen can result in very serious injuries, such as the likelihood of loss of organ function and severe bleeding.
-In the most extreme cases, stab wounds may even lead to a loss of life.
+Penetration of the abdomen, whether through an accident such as a slip, trip or fall, or through a criminal act, can be very serious.
+Stabbing, puncturing or impaling the abdomen results in particularly grave injuries, with consequences such as the loss of organ function, severe bleeding, or loss of life in the most extreme cases.

-If you or a loved one suffered a stab wound and it occurred as the result of a third party’s negligence or crime, you are entitled to claim compensation for the pain and suffering caused, as well as any financial losses that may have arisen as a result of the incident.
+If you or a loved one suffered a stab wound and due to a third party’s negligence or criminal act, you are entitled to claim compensation for the pain and suffering caused, as well as any financial losses that may have arisen as a result of the incident.